rtt/pyirccat/README.md

 #### Installation

 Just make sure you've pyOpenSSL available, and it will be good to go on python 2.7+.
-Included is a pip requirements file which can be used via:
+Included is a pip requirements file which can be used via

 ```bash
 > pip install -r requirements.txt
 ```

+You'll probably need <a href="http://sourceware.org/libffi/">libffi</a> in order to install pyopenssl (most linux package managers will have it readily available)

 ### When?